2025 Prizes open to ALL juniors/seniors studying French in Connecticut:

 • Applicants may not come from a home where French is the primary spoken language and may not have lived or studied in a French-speaking country for more than eight weeks.

-• Judges will not see applicants' basic personal information (such as name, town, school, teacher, etc.).
+• In an effort to avoid bias, judges will not see applicants' basic personal information (such as name, town, school, teacher, etc.).

 Application Process = Easy.